jlburky/linux-config/README.md

 * Keep configurations modular.
 * Ensure configurations can be uninstalled.
 * Provide a "local" configuration for configs local to a development environment.
+* Configure per user.
+In other words, configurations should not affect other users.

 ## What `linux-config` is Not